astropy/photutils/docs/grouping.rst

 ------------

-In Point Spread Function (PSF) photometry, a grouping algorithm can be used to combine stars into optimum groups.
-The stars in each group are usually defined as those close enough together such that they need to be fit simultaneously, i.e., their profiles overlap.
+In Point Spread Function (PSF) photometry, a grouping algorithm can be used to combine stars into groups that can be fit simultaneously.
+The goal is to separate the stars into groups such that the profile of each star does not extend into the fitting region of any other star.
+This reduces the number of stars that need to be fit simultaneously, which can be computationally expensive.

 Stetson (`1987, PASP 99, 191
 <https://ui.adsabs.harvard.edu/abs/1987PASP...99..191S/abstract>`_),
-provided a simple and powerful grouping algorithm to decide whether the profile of a given star extends into the fitting region of any other star.
+provided a simple grouping algorithm to decide whether the profile of a given star extends into the fitting region of any other star.
 The paper defines this in terms of a "critical separation" parameter, which is defined as the minimal distance that any two stars must be separated by in order to be in different groups.
 The critical separation is generally defined as a multiple of the stellar full width at half maximum (FWHM).

 Getting Started